 There were street parties up and down the land, soaring hymns in vaulted cathedrals with words by William Blake about a young Jesus of Nazareth having possibly walked on British soil, armies of servants in black coats and perfect collars and prim dresses of formal cut placing ranks and files of gleaming Champagne glasses in precise rows on Edwardian sideboards, just so many millimeters from the front edge of it (as measured with notched wooden sticks fashioned in the time, no doubt, of one of the more recent Kings George for precisely that purpose and no other) and getting all in readiness for the next receptions and toasts and smiling conversations to play out through the happy afternoon and on into the evening…

-And now, 35 years on, Silver, after turning to gold, has become Diamond for celebration of the same queen’s 60th, and again we see the same scenes and hymns and Champaign glasses marshaled into order and all with even more joy and jubilation…
+And now, 35 years on, Silver has become Diamond for celebration of a 60 th, and again, many of the same scenes and hymns and Champaign glasses marshaled into order…

-…all regardless of the gob-smacking (am I using that term correctly, old British friends?) changes to our world — intercontinental texting and cyber attacks, daunting news of a whole new species of trouble from the world’s climate scientists about massive droughts and food crises soon to come, space ships built and owned by private companies now supplying an international space station, fMRIs that now display the secret inner workings of our very brains and their microscopic neural pathways that may light up with dopamine or serotonin floods triggered by different emotional events — even by such celebrations as those now to be seen worldwide on millions of screens, stadium huge and pocket tiny, for Queen Elizabeth II.
+Regardless of the gob-smacking (am I using that correctly, old British friends?) changes to our world - intercontinental texting and cyber attacks, daunting news of a whole new species of trouble from the world's climate scientists about massive droughts and food crises soon to come, space ships built and owned by private companies now supplying an international space station, fMRIs that now display the secret inner workings or our very brains and its microscopic pathways that may light up with dopamine or serotonin floods triggered by different emotional events - even by such celebrations as those now to be seen worldwide on millions of screens, stadium huge or pocket tiny, for Queen Elizabeth II.

 Why, for Heaven's sake?
 What's it all about?

-I noted, standing there in 1977 on the edge of Green Park, that some celebrants amid all the cheering and waving had happily draped the Union Jack — the British flag — around their shoulders.
-Newspaper photos and TV reports on the BBC and ITN showed how other folks in hamlet lane and Midland city street had fashioned their flag, or bits of it, into hats or shirts or onto siding on decked-out vehicles — all in jolly, good natured national pride.
+I noted, standing there in 1977 amid swirling cheers and waves on the edge of Green Park, that some celebrants had happily draped the Union Jack - the British flag - around their shoulders.
+Newspaper photos and BBC and ITNTV reports show how others, in hamlet lane and Midland city street and yard, had fashioned their flag or bits of it into hats or shirts or onto siding on decked out vehicles - all in jolly, good natured national pride.

 Then it hit me.

-In America, the Stars and Stripes are treated with a bit more deference — or certainly were in the 1970s when word went round that proper protocol said “The national flag is not to be used as an article of clothing.”
+In America, the Stars and Stripes are treated with a bit more deference - or certainly were in the 1970s.

 And burning the U.S. flag would still be an act of fierce defiance.

-Burning the Union Jack — and I wasn’t aware that anyone ever had — might not seem quite as likely to cut into collective sensibilities… and anyway, the Union Jack, which invokes also the curious (to Americans) notion of the globe-girdling Commonwealth, was a bit more complicated with is three overlapping crosses harking back through a far longer history.
+Burning the Union Jack - and I wasn't aware that anyone ever had - might not seem quite as likely to cut into collective sensibilities… and anyway, the Union Jack, which displays also the curious notion of Commonwealth, was a bit more complicated - a longer, somewhat different history.

-The answer — for that young journalist looking for a conceptual key to help add new sense to that Jubilee story?
+The answer - for that young journalist looking for a conceptual key to help add new sense to the story?

 The British monarch is to the Brits what the American flag is to the Yanks.

-– At least in this one sense: each is sign and proof of national identity and continuity down through the fickle and ever changing ages.
+- At least in this one sense: it is sign and proof of national identity and continuity down through the fickle and constantly changing ages.

-Each not only symbolizes but is is a highly visible example of endurance through the long run of national group experience, passed on from generation to generation, of continuing cohesion, despite all internal quarrels, even civil wars, and through the worst horrors, even world wars.
+Each symbolizes, and is a highly visible example of, the long run of national group experience, passed on from generation to generation, of continuing cohesion, despite all internal quarrels, even civil wars.

-Each is a sort of general assurance of basic protection, safety, home, identity, place to sleep at night, hang out, watch the rest of the world and the whole passing parade of humanity’s adventures and misadventures elsewhere on the globe - a place to keep putting it all together … and, when possible, to have some fun.
-To belong.
+It's a general assurance of basic protection, safety, home, identity, place to sleep at night, hang out, watch the rest of the world and the whole passing parade of humanity's adventures and misadventures elsewhere on the globe, a place to keep putting it all together … and to have some fun, to belong.